India – Novel Coronavirus Update

 Ports which are not able not comply with the additional requirements specified in Annex 1 shall not allow the vessels to berth for vessels which have arrived within 14 days from the infected countries.

 The following ports have declared Force Majeure till now: Gangavaram, Dhamra, Mundra, Krishnapatnam, Karaikal, Gopalpur, Adani Hazira, Gujarat Maritime Board, Adani Petronet Dahej, Muldwarka, Jaigarh, Chettinad Coal Terminal New Mangalore, Chettinad International Coal Terminal (Ennore), Goa – South West Port Ltd., Dighi Port, Karwar, Kakinada Anchorage Port, Sanghi Port, Visakhapatnam (applicable to PPP projects only), Haldia, Kandla, Angre Port, Kolkata, Chennai Port.

-The Government of India has extended the lock down for 2 weeks till 31st May 2020 except for essential services.
+The Government of India has extended the lock down till 31st July 2020.
 Port Operations has been notified as an “essential service.”
 Despite declaring Force Majeure, all ports are operational except Karwar Port and Dighi Port.
 However, ports are facing issues due to shortage of labour.